Braided finite automata and representation theory: Deterministic or combinatorial finite automata

 \section{Deterministic or combinatorial finite automata}

-In this section we review fundamental definitions regarding finite automata and related standard notation.
-We only discuss here basic definitions, necessary for our present analysis, however for related significant themes, such as the pumping lemma or the proof of Kleene's Theorem (we only state the theorem here) see for instance \cite{Lawson} and references therein.
+In this section, we review the foundational definitions and standard notation governing finite automata.
+We limit our discussion to the core concepts necessary for our subsequent analysis; for a comprehensive treatment of advanced core topics—such as the pumping lemma or the explicit proof of Kleene's Theorem (which is only stated herein)—the reader is referred to \cite{Lawson} and the references therein.

 We first introduce the {\it alphabet} $\Sigma$, which is a finite non-empty set.
 The elements of $\Sigma$ are called \emph{letters} , and a finite sequence of letters is called a \emph{word} or {\it string}.
 Words are created by concatenating letters, for example, if $\Sigma=\big \{a,b,c\big \}$, then $aabaca$ is a word over $\Sigma$.
 The \emph{empty sequence} is considered a word, and is denoted $\epsilon.$ The set of all words over $\Sigma$ is denoted $\Sigma^*$, and the set of all non-empty words is denoted $\Sigma^+$.
 The \emph{length} of the word $w$, that is, the number of letters in $w$, is denoted $|w|$.
 If $u,v\in \Sigma^*$ then we can form a new word $uv$ by concatenating the two sequences.
 Concatenation of words is obviously an associative and non-commutative operation on $\Sigma^*$ (i.e. order matters!), also